 Gallery prints of his work are also held in numerous private collections around the world.

-From his earliest days, Ed has admired the work of some of the world’s most legendary photographers like Ansel Adams, Henri-Cartier Bresson, Robert Capa, Man Ray, Andre Kertesz, Robert Frank, Robert Gibson, Mary Ellen Mark, Edward Henry Weston, Walker Evans, Larry Burrows, and Jacques-Henri Lartigue.
+From his earliest days, Ed has admired the work of some of the world’s most legendary photographers like Ansel Adams, Henri-Cartier Bresson, Robert Capa, Man Ray, Andre Kertesz, Robert Frank, Ralph Gibson, Mary Ellen Mark, Edward Henry Weston, Walker Evans, Larry Burrows, and Jacques-Henri Lartigue.
 Lartigue in particular, was of interest to Ed because he was known as a boy photographer, in addition to capturing images of early auto racing.

 In the motorsports world, photographers like (alphabetical order) Jere Alhadeff, Pete Biro, Pat Broiller, Bernard Cahier, George Callaway, Bob D'Olivo, Hans Gulde, Ed Ingalls, Les Lovett, Pete Lyons, Bob McClurg, Lester Nehampkin, Steve Reyes, Eric Rickman, Willard Ritchie, Dale von Trebra, Bob Tronolone, Jutta Fausel-Ward and Bill Warner, have inspired Ed, and they also happen to be good friends.